picto croix/fermer

 Newspapers in Austria - ©Foxtrotteurs

 While in Vienna, we noticed self-serve newspapers on street poles.
-They aren’t free, but it's based on an honor system where you’re meant to pay at a designated spot before taking a paper.
+They aren’t free, but it's based on a trust system where you’re meant to pay at a designated spot before taking a paper.
 It's charming to see, as it would be nearly unthinkable in France.

 7. Austria Has Many Culinary Specialties